USS Lewis Hancock: World War II

 Following shakedown out of Bermuda, Lewis Hancock in company with Langley (CVL-27) sailed from New York 6 December for the Pacific; arrived Pearl Harbor on Christmas Day 1943; and joined Vice Admiral Marc A. Mitscher’s Fast Carrier Task Force (then 5th Fleet's TF 58, later 3rd Fleet's TF 38), a mighty naval weapon organized to neutralize Japanese airpower and forward bases in advance of leapfrogging American amphibious operations.
 On 16 January 1944 Lewis Hancock sortied from Pearl Harbor with Task Group 58.2 (TG 58.2) for the invasion of the Marshall Islands.
 Assigned the task of neutralizing enemy airpower on Kwajalein Atoll, the flattops in Lewis Hancock’s group smashed the airdrome at Roi on the 29th, destroying every Japanese plane.
 The next day a second carrier strike hit defensive positions softening enemy emplacements in preparation for landings on the 31st.
 For the next 3 days planes from the carriers provided close tactical support for the marines who wrested the atoll from the Japanese Emperor.
-The destroyer returned to Majuro Logoon on the 4th.
+The destroyer returned to Majuro Lagoon on the 4th.

 The destroyer accompanied the task force on the first strike against Truk, the major Japanese naval base in the Central Pacific, 16 and 17 February.
-In this operation Mitscher’s ships and planes destroyed several enemy warships, some 200,000 tons of merchant shipping, and about 275 planes.
+In this operation Mitscher's ships and planes destroyed several enemy warships, some 200,000 tons of merchant shipping, and about 275 planes.

 Lewis Hancock departed the Hawaiian Islands 15 March for 5 months of action in the forward areas.
 After rejoining TG 58.2, she screened the heavies during a strike on the Palaus late in March and during the capture of Hollandia in April.
 In May they hit the Marcus-Wake area.
 On 11 June planes of the task force began the softening-up process against Saipan, Tinian, Guam, and other islands of the Marianas.
 Normally assigned antiaircraft and antisubmarine duties.
 Lewis Hancock also bombarded Saipan on the 13th.